InterShare/SMTSP/README.md

 ## Discovery

 To increase the chance of discovering devices, SMTSP uses multiple technologies to advertise and discover peripherals. <br />
 The first method uses `UDP Broadcasts` to send out lookup signals and listen for responses.
-The second method uses `MDNS-Service-Discovery`.
+The second method uses `MDNS-Service Discovery`.

 ## Transfer